-2013 Paul & Daisy Soros Fellow Lilian Mehrel’s newest immersive film Water Melts is a blue-hearted romantic comedy about loss and love.
-Lilian, who was born to a Kurdish-Iranian mother and a German-Hungarian-Jewish father, is from Miami and attended Dartmouth College and New York University’s Tisch School of the Arts Graduate Film.
+2013 Paul & Daisy Soros Fellow Lilian Mehrel’s newest immersive film Water Melts is a dramedy about loss and love.
+Lilian, a mixed-ethnicity daughter of immigrants, attended Dartmouth College and New York University’s Tisch School of the Arts Graduate Film.

 Lilian, who is a writer and director, created Water Melts with Mary Evangelista, and it was produced by Tingerine Liu and supported by the Tribeca Film Institute & Google's Immersive Lab/YouTube VR.